BerliozFramework/BerliozDocs/components/queue-manager.md

 - `-f` `--format`: Output format (`json`, `prometheus`, or default table)
 - `--total`: Include total count
 - `--prometheus-labels`: Additional Prometheus labels

+Depending on the queue backend, the command can expose these metrics:

+- `size`: available jobs count
+- `waitTime`: age in seconds of the oldest consumable job
+- `delayed`: delayed jobs count